 On the way to the ministry, Dr. jur.
 Ernst Marcus saw “smoke and destruction” and “people standing in front of affected buildings”.
 According to him, the inhabitants of Berlin “had never seen this kind of brutal abuse of people and the anarchic destruction of tangibles under the protection of, and ordered by, the government.
 They were stunned and took note of the new developments.”

-“Sure, the mob helped looting places, but a large majority of Berliners seemed to know who would pay for this, one day.”
+“Sure, the mob helped looting places, but a large majority of Berliners seemed to know who would pay for this one day”, Ernst Marcus wrote.

-Ernst Marcus’ account says, von Hentig had been surrounded by “young attachés” that morning who condemned the attacks as well.
+In Ernst Marcus’ account it says von Hentig had been surrounded by “young attachés” that morning who condemned the attacks as well.
 “I am embarrassed by my people”, Werner Otto von Hentig said on November 10th, 1938.

 According to Ernst Marcus, the Gestapo and the ministry knew about von Hentig’s political opinions.
 But they needed an experienced diplomat like him who was an Orient expert and spoke important languages.
 So they did not persecute him.

 That same morning, von Hentig agreed with Dr. Marcus that a march of Jewish men, escorted by the SA, which Goebbels was planning, had to be prevented.
-So, the diplomat called a colleague who did not want to get involved and recommended that same approach to the caller.
+So, the diplomat called a colleague who did not want to get involved.
 He tried to convince other colleagues, without success.